NishantBansal2003/go-continuous-fuzz/README.md

 Continuous fuzzing of Go projects.

 go-continuous-fuzz is a Go native fuzzing tool that automatically detects and runs fuzz targets in the repository.
-It is designed to run multiple fuzzing processes concurrently and to persist the generated input corpus, helping continuously test and improve the codebase's resilience.
+It is designed to run multiple fuzzing workers concurrently and to persist the generated input corpus, helping continuously test and improve the codebase's resilience.

 ## Features

 - **Automatic Fuzz Target Detection:** Scans the repository and identifies all available fuzz targets.
-- **Concurrent Fuzzing:** Runs multiple fuzzing processes concurrently, with the default set to the number of available CPU cores.
+- **Concurrent Fuzzing:** Runs multiple fuzzing workers concurrently, with the default set to the number of available CPU cores.
 - **Customizable Execution:** Configure the duration and target package for fuzzing with environment variables.
 - **Corpus Persistence:** Saves the input corpus for each fuzz target to a specified local directory, ensuring that the test cases are preserved for future runs.

 ## Deployment & Execution

 go-continuous-fuzz can be deployed as a long-running service on any cloud instance (e.g., AWS EC2, GCP Compute Engine, or DigitalOcean Droplet).
-Once initiated, the application autonomously manages its execution cycles, running continuously and restarting the fuzzing process at intervals defined by the `FUZZ_TIME` environment variable.
+Once initiated, the application autonomously manages its execution cycles, running continuously and restarting the fuzzing process at intervals defined by the `SYNC_FREQUENCY` environment variable.

 ## For more information, see: